jparsons-git/bank-tech-test/README.md

 * So that a user can spend their money
 * They would like to be able to withdrawal a monetry amount from their account
+* after checking there is enough money to withdraw?
+Is this is requirement?

 * So that a user can review activity on their account
 * They would like to be able to view a statement which shows